My Research

 PhD research at UC Riverside

-My area of research at UCR is galactic formation and evolution using numerical simulations.
+My area of research at UCR was galactic formation and evolution using numerical simulations.
 This is a very rich topic that I have been interested in since my first astrophysics course as an undergraduate.
-My advisor is Gabriela Canalizo.
+My advisor was Gabriela Canalizo.

 In order to simulate a galaxy, many phenomena must be included because galaxies are much more than simply gravitationally-bound systems of stars.
 For instance, a good simulation must include a consistent simulation of the gas and dust in the galaxy so that star formation can be properly taken into account.
 Stellar population evolution must be included because different types of stars interact with the interstellar medium differently at various stages in their evolution.
-The interaction between AGN and the host galaxies must be included because AGN perturb the galactic dust and gas and thus affect star formation.
-Features of the galactic environment must also be included because gravitational interactions and mergers between galaxies are important in the evolution process.
-Finally, cosmological considerations must be included in a good model.
+The interaction between AGNs and their host galaxies must be included because AGNs perturb the galactic dust and gas and thus affect star formation.
+The effects of magnetic fields must be taken into account in order to properly model plasmas in the galaxy.
+Features of the galactic environment must also be included because gravitational interactions, the in-flow and out-flow of gas, and mergers between galaxies are important in the evolution process.
+Finally, cosmological considerations must be included in a good model; in particular, the average density, opacity, temperature, and rate of expansion of the universe can influence galactic evolution.

 Master’s research at George Mason University